“In the real world, people die, and no self-promoting asshole in a fucking leotard can stop this.”

 Bad shit happens to people I care about!
 You understand me?

 The plot is gripping and entertaining, but it’s the characters that really make Logan great.
 Every major character is deep and complex, and the dialogue is natural and well-written.
 Logan struggles with his emotions; Xavier struggles with his mortality; Laura struggles with her purpose in life.
 Even the villains are fully fleshed out and have reasonable motivations.
-And the relationships between the characters are touching and realistic.
-There are no lazy writing or contrived plot devices here.
+The relationships between the characters are touching and realistic.
+There are no lazy bits of writing or contrived plot devices here.
+Also, all three principle actors put on amazing performances, bringing these characters to life in a way I’ve rarely seen in superhero films.

 I was not prepared for how sad this film is.
 The original trailer for the film was set to Johnny Cash’s rendition of “Hurt,” and the song is perfect.
 There’s one line that sums up what’s happening with Logan: “Everyone I know goes away in the end.”
 Over his long and dangerous life, he’s watched everyone he cared about die or walk away, and at this point, his figurative heart is just a mass of scar tissue.
 He wants to care, but he knows it’s ultimately futile and will end in heartbreak.
 He struggles with how much to care about others, and the inner turmoil is immense.
 The finale of the film is one of the most emotional I’ve seen in any film, and transcends any trappings of the superhero genre.

 As I said, Logan will appeal just as much to people who like dramas and character studies as it does to fans of the superhero genre.
+The best comparison I can think of is actually to Clint Eastwood’s 1992 Western, Unforgiven.
 It does help to have some knowledge of the characters and their situations beforehand, but it’s not necessary to have followed the X-Men franchise to enjoy this movie.
 The violence in the movie is brutal, definitely earning the movie its R rating, so bear that in mind.
 I’m confident, though, that Logan will be remembered as one of the best-written superhero movies of all time.
 It’s definitely worth checking out, whether you’re a big superhero fan or not.

 Director: James Mangold